-The foregoing resolution will be approved on an advisory basis by the affirmative vote of a majority of the shares present in person or represented by proxy at the Annual Meeting and entitled to vote on the proposal.
+The foregoing resolution will be deemed approved on an advisory basis by the majority of the shares of our common stock cast affirmatively at the Annual Meeting on this proposal.
 Because this proposal is advisory, the results of the vote will not be binding on us, our Board of Directors or our Compensation Committee.